christianhelle/refitter/README.md

 - `optionalParameters` - Generate non-required parameters as nullable optional parameters
 - `trimUnusedSchema` - Removes unreferenced components schema to keep the generated output to a minimum
 - `keepSchemaPatterns`: A collection of regular expressions to force to keep matching schema.
 This is used together with `trimUnusedSchema`
+- `generateDefaultAdditionalProperties`: Set to `false` to skip default additional properties.
+Default is `true`
+- `operationNameGenerator`: The NSwag `IOperationNameGenerator` implementation to use.
+See https://refitter.github.io/api/Refitter.Core.OperationNameGeneratorTypes.html
 - `dependencyInjectionSettings` - Setting this will generated extension methods to `IServiceCollection` for configuring Refit clients
   - `baseUrl` - Used as the HttpClient base address.
 Leave this blank to manually set the base URL
   - `httpMessageHandlers` - A collection of `HttpMessageHandler` that is added to the HttpClient pipeline